tiffanyng23/earthquake-tracker/README.md

 ## How to Use the Project
 ### Earthquake Counter
  The earthquake counter can be customized to be based on a specified magnitude range (from 0 to 10) and depth range (from the most shallow and most deep depth in the past month).
 After selecting a minimum and maximum magnitude and depth range, the earthquake counter will update to count earthquakes within the selected range.

- 2026/02/04 Update: The dashboard has since had a "Depth" range slider added and the "Magnitude" filter has been updated to be a range slider (previously a minimum magnitude was selected).
-The screenshot below does not yet reflect this update.

  ![Panel](images/counter.png)